CarlosAMolina/aws/lambda/local/lambda/README.md

 make invoke
 ```

-You can modify the `src/lambda_handle.py` file and invoke the lambda without creating the lambda again.
+You can modify the `src/lambda_handle.py` file and invoke the lambda without creating it again.

-You can see the logs in the `src/lambda-logs.log` file.
+The lambda's output is stored in the `src/output.txt` file, its value must be `{"result":"/foo/bar"}`.

 Note.
 When I run the previous commands, the terminal where I executed the `make run` command shows `WARN --- [uest_thread)] l.utils.docker_utils       : Error while performing automatic host path replacement for path '/home/user/aws/lambda/local/lambda/src/' to source '/home/user/.cache/localstack/volume'`, despite that, the lamba is executed correctly.